Slip-on shoe: Use

 In the United States and some European countries, such as Italy, the loafer enjoys general use as a casual and informal shoe worn for work and leisure, though lace-ups are still preferred for more formal situations.
 The general popularity of brown over black extends to loafers, sometimes using exotic leathers such as suede and cordovan.
 Since the early 1980s, socks have been optional while wearing loafers.

 Though originally men's shoes, some styles of loafers, such as casual tassel and penny loafers, are also worn by women.
 Women's loafers tend to have shorter toes and are worn with a variety of outfits from shorts, jeans, slacks, and capris to dresses and skirts.

 Gored shoes

 In an evolution entirely different from the loafer, Chelsea boots were invented by J. Sparkes Hall for Queen Victoria in 1836.
 The stretchable rubber produces a comfortable shoe combining the convenience of laceless shoes with the profile of lace-ups.
-Its feminine image was soon lost, and was dubbed Congress gaiter and Boston boot in America.
+Its feminine image was soon lost and was dubbed Congress gaiter and Boston boot in America.
 Rare even in Britain, its country of origin, it is still the only style of slip-on worn with a suit in some of the highly conservative working environments in the City of London.
 With such a background, their use mimics that of Oxfords, so they are worn in brown with broguing as a country shoe, or in plainer, black styles with suits.

+In popular culture

+Michael Jackson wore penny loafers during his performances, and it became one of his distinctive footwear styles while performing.
+His moonwalk, toe stand, and other moves were mostly performed in penny loafers.